aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 Setting up Aiven for ClickHouse
 +++++++++++++++++++++++++++++++

 We recommend you use `Aiven for ClickHouse <https://aiven.io/clickhouse>`_ when following this tutorial.
-If you still don't have Aiven's account, `register over here <https://console.aiven.io/signup>`_.
+If you still don't have Aiven account, `register over here <https://console.aiven.io/signup>`_.
 You'll get free credits that you can use for this tutorial.

 Once you're logged into  Aiven platform, click on **Create service** and follow the wizard to set up the preferences.